|Revision Date||December 20, 2019|

 - Comply with QAT’s recommendations on the business case or submit a written explanation to the QAT on any agency differences.

-The DFPS Commissioner or designee, Information Resource Manager, Project Manager, and Cybersecurity Director must approve all documents as referenced in Texas Government Code Chapter 2054.
+The DFPS Commissioner or designee, Information Resource Manager, Project Manager, and Cybersecurity Director must approve all documents as referenced in Texas Government Code Chapter 2054.037(a).
+Documents required in Texas Government Code 2054 subchapter J or related to subchapter J are:

 For negotiations, if a MIRP has a value of $10 million or more then DFPS must:

-- Submit the final negotiated unsigned contract for QAT review under Texas Government Code 2054.158(b)(4), and
+- Submit the final negotiated unsigned contract, including all appendices and attachments, for QAT review under Texas Government Code 2054.158(b)(4).

 - Comply with the QAT’s final recommendation or submit a written explanation to the QAT on why the recommendation is not applicable to the contract.